ekinhbayar/gitamp/README.md

 All features requests, bug reports or questions can be posted in [GitHub issues](https://github.com/ekinhbayar/gitamp/issues).

-For security related reports please send a mail to security@gitamp.audio instead of using GitHub's issues.
+For security related reports please send a mail to gitamp-security@pieterhordijk.com instead of using GitHub's issues.